ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

       - cooking
       - hiking
     image: /img/susan-gaskell.jpg
-    bio: Susan is our Purchasing Supervisor & Production Planner with over 10 Years Experience.
-In her spare time Susan enjoys travelling and has practised yoga for an incredible 33 years!
+    bio: Susan is our Purchasing & Planning Manager, overseeing all the supply chain and managing the production planning.
+With over 10 years of experience in purchasing, Susan excels in managing our supply chain ensuring that pricing, quality and delivery schedules are commercially acceptable.
+In her spare time Susan enjoys travelling and has practised yoga for 33 years!
   - name: John Waterworth
     jobtitle: Customer Account Manager
     bio: John has worked in the electrical industry for 40 years and is extremely